lsjbh45/problem-solving/snippet.md

   - fractional knapsack problem (0-1 knapsack problem: by dynamic programming)

   - coin-change problem if the face value is a multiple of the previous face value (else, cannot be solved by greedy algorithm)

+## divide and conquer

+- divide and conquer: divide into sub-problems of the same type until simple enough, conquer the smallest sub-problems, combine the solutions of sub-problems

+- solution for optimal substructure

+- typical problems: merge sort